milvus-io/milvus-helm/README.md

 # Milvus Helm Chart

-* The canonical source for Helm charts is the [Helm Hub](https://hub.helm.sh/), an aggregator for distributed chart repos.

 * For more information about installing and using Helm, see the [Helm Docs](https://helm.sh/docs/).
 For a quick introduction to Charts, see the [Chart Guide](https://helm.sh/docs/topics/charts/).

 * Installs the milvus system [Milvus installation](https://milvus.io/docs/guides/get_started/install_milvus/install_milvus.md)